-We intend to use the SOBRsafeTM technology in various platforms in the preventative, B2B market, and judicially-mandated individual user markets.
+We intend to use the SOBR SafeTM technology in various platforms in the preventative, B2B market, as opposed to the judicially-mandated individual user market.
 Currently, most alcohol sensing devices are breath analyzers and ankle bracelets employed in the judicially-mandated market where the use is usually required by law as a punishment for committing a crime.
-In addition to this historical market for alcohol detection devices, we will be asking companies and institutions that have an interest in monitoring whether their employees or contractors have alcohol in their systems due to their job responsibilities (such as fleet and school bus drivers, factory machinists, forklift operators, etc.), to adopt a new requirement that their employees or contractors must abide in order to remain employed.
+We will be asking companies and institutions that have an interest in monitoring whether their employees or contractors have alcohol in their systems due to their job responsibilities (such as fleet and school bus drivers, factory machinists, forklift operators, etc.), to adopt a new requirement that their employees or contractors must abide in order to remain employed.
 While we believe this will be attractive to many companies and industries, we must achieve some level of market acceptance to be successful.
 If we are unable to achieve market acceptance, our investors could lose their entire investment.